BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 ### LanguageMap Pipe

-This pipe transforms an xAPI `LanguageMap` into a string choosing the most appropriate language from the map based on the Angular's LOCALE_ID.
+This pipe transforms an xAPI `LanguageMap` into a string choosing the most appropriate language from the map based on the Angular's `LOCALE_ID`.

 Parameters: